 Meet Our Team

-Dr. Haq is originally from Los Angeles, CA. He spend his first 23 years in Southern California receiveing a BA in Psychology from UCSD.
+Dr. Haq is originally from Los Angeles, CA. He spent his first 23 years in Southern California receiving a BA in Psychology from UCSD.
 He then moved to Des Moines, IA to obtain his Doctorate of Osteopathy in 2011.
 He then traveled Detroit, MI for his residency in Internal Medicine at Wayne State University.
 Dr. Haq brings to UTSW a strong background in general medical specifically for the underserved.
 He came to UTSW for the strong camaraderie amongst fellow physicians.
 Dr. Haq desires to serve the underserved community not only from the medical side but also education.
-He was three beautiful children and spends his free time with them.
+He lives in Dallas, TX with his wife and three beautiful children and loves to spend his free time with them.

 Our Religious Counsel